LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-matt-monro-on-days-like-these/index.md

 banner:
   - imported/kortzers-sunday-jams-matt-monro-on-days-like-these/image784.jpeg
 description: >-
-  Matt Monro, dubbed &quot;The Man With The Golden Voice&quot; brings this week&#39;s selection in the shape of &quot;On Days Like These&quot;.
+  Matt Monro, dubbed "The Man With The Golden Voice" brings this week's selection in the shape of "On Days Like These".
 The track is most commonly known for being the opening track in The Italian Job and even though the track never charted in either the UKor the US, it is recognised as one of [...]Read More...
 published: true
 tags: feature
 featured: false